Loading figure…

 Referred to the Subcommittee on Health.

-Why: Cosponsoring the Ensuring Women’s Right to Reproductive Freedom Act directly advances the stated position by supporting access to safe and legal abortion without restrictions.
+Why: Cosponsoring the Ensuring Women’s Right to Reproductive Freedom Act directly advances the stated position of supporting legal access to abortion.

 View source →May 28, 2021 · Congress.gov